Justin Murphy (Australian rules footballer)

-Justin Murphy (born 24 April 1976) is a former Australian rules footballer who played with four clubs during his AFL career.
+Justin Murphy (born 24 April 1976) is a former Australian rules footballer who played for the Richmond Football Club, the Carlton Football Club (twice), the Geelong Football Club and the Essendon Football Club of the Australian Football League (AFL).

 Early life

 Murphy was raised in Victoria, and is of Indigenous Australian descent.
 He attended John Gardiner Secondary College and played junior Australian football with the Central Dragons.

-AFL career
+AFL playing career

 Murphy is a true journeyman of the AFL, playing his 185 games at four different clubs.